So you want to start Locs? Well, Finger Coils/ comb coils form a great base for starter Locs and you’ll learn how to do them in this article.

 With Instant Locs you will have a very difficult time combing out your Locs if you change your mind.
 This method is also very expensive and must be done by a professional.

-Loc extensions although very beautiful do not allow you to see your locks change and become who they are.
+Loc extensions although very beautiful do not allow you to see your dreadlocks change and become who they are.
 This method is also very expensive.

 In a future blog post I will explain further all the methods listed.

-Based on the disadvantages of the methods above, you can conclude that comb coils may be the best option.
+Based on the disadvantages of the methods above, you can conclude that comb coils may be the best option to start locs.
+Because:

 - They are done in a spiral motion so, the base of each Loc will be strong and cylinder.